minelarka14/minelarka14/README.md

 ## I'm a high school student from Singapore!

 - 🔭 I’m currently working on learning Game Development!
-- 📖 2020 Goals: Learn more and contribute more
+- 📖 2021 Goals: Create more amazing projects!
-- ⚡ Fun fact: I love to cube and i know 3 (non-programming)languages!

 ### Connect with me: